peri-7/cv_project_saliency/README.md

 ## Backbones

-The study targets a roster of **five ViT-B-scale backbones**, deliberately chosen to have approximately the same parameter count (~86–90M) so the *pretraining objective* — not model capacity — is the variable.
+The study targets a roster of **six ViT-B-scale backbones**, deliberately chosen to have approximately the same parameter count (~86–90M) so the *pretraining objective* — not model capacity — is the variable.
 ResNet-50 is the original baseline and stays in for reference (it is not ViT-B, so it sits outside the param-matched family).